Rifle bedding

-Rifle bedding is a process of providing a rigid and consistent foundation for a rifle’s operational components, by creating a stable and close-fitting bearing surface between the gun’s functional parts (i.e. the receiver housing the barrelled action) and its support part (i.e. the stock) that do not deform with pressure or shift under the shear stress of the recoil from firing.
-This is for the goal of accurizing the rifle and (to a lesser extent) prolonging the life of the stock.
-The bedding process is often an aftermarket improvement.
+Rifle bedding is a gunsmithing process of providing a rigid and consistent foundation for a rifle’s operational components, by creating a stable and close-fitting bearing surface between the gun's functional parts (i.e. the receiver housing the barrelled action) and its structural support (i.e. the stock) that do not deform with heat, pressure and moisture, prevent noisy/loosly fitting components (IE: "battle rattle") or shift under the shear stress of the recoil from firing.
+The bedding process is often an aftermarket modification, and is done for the goal of accurizing the rifle and (to a lesser extent) prolonging the service life of the stock.

 Purpose

 Increasing accuracy

 Bedding increases accuracy in part by relieving stress on the action.
 The rifle's action will rarely sit flush in the stock without bedding.
-This causes the action to flex when tightening the bolts holding the action to the stock.
-This flexing results in inconsistency during operation, which accumulates to a loss of accuracy over time.
-Bedding will create a flush surface for the action and prevent flexing.
-Bedding also reduces movement of the action in the stock.
-Without bedding, the action may be more likely to shift after a shot.
+This causes the action to flex when tightening the fixing screws that hold the action to the stock.
+If the stock is wooden, it will also expand or shrink significantly with environmental changes such as temperature and moisture, which causes changes in action screw tension.
+These result in inconsistencies during operation, which degrades accuracy.
+Bedding will create a flush bearing surface for the action and prevent flexing.

+Bedding also reduces minute movements of the action within the stock.
+Without bedding, the action may be more likely to shift after each shot.
 If the action shifts and does not return to same spot in the stock the rifle will lose the ability to maintain zero.

+The presence of the bedding material also adds a small amount of extra height to the action, and creates more of a gap between the barrel (which is fixed to the front of the action) and the fore-end of the stock, allowing the barrel to be better floated, which helps improve accuracy.

 Prolonging stock life

 Bedding can help prolong the life of the stock.
-Repeated recoil forces can cause movement of the action in the stock.
-As the action moves, friction can create wear in the stock surface.
-Eventually the repeated wear can ruin the stock.
+Repeated shearing forces from recoils can create focal wear and chips in the stock surface, and eventually ruining the stock with repeated usage.
+Bedding redistributes stress over a larger area, reduces shifting between the action and the stock, and creates a hardier, protective epoxy coating over the softer stock contact surface, thus protecting it from mechanical wears over time.